Threadfin jack: Taxonomy and naming

-where it has remained ever since.
+where it has remained until 2022.
 The specific name otrynter is derived from Latin, and means a driver, in allusion to the whip-like ray of the second dorsal fin.
 The common names of the species, threadfin jack and thread pompano, also refer to the filamentous, threadlike dorsal fin.

 Description

 The threadlike dorsal and anal fin tips are characteristic.

 The threadfin jack is a moderately large species, growing to a known maximum length of 60 cm.
 The species is similar in appearance to a number of jacks in the genera Carangoides and Alectis in its adult form, having a compressed, oblong body, with the dorsal and ventral profiles approximately equal in concavity.
 The head profile is quite angular, being most steep immediately above the mouth, and being moderately steep to the nape, becoming more horizontal posteriorly.
 The juveniles have a more oval to diamond shape, looking much like juveniles of the genus Alectis.
 The dorsal fin is in two parts, the first being greatly diminished and consisting of eight spines entirely embedded in the skin, with the second dorsal fin composed of one spine and 18 or 19 soft rays.
 The anal fin is composed of two anteriorly detached spines followed by one spine and 16 or 17 soft rays.
 Both juveniles and adults have highly elongated second dorsal and anal fin lobes, extended out into long filaments; they are most pronounced in juveniles.

 The lateral line has a moderate, regular arch anteriorly, which is roughly equal in length to the straight posterior section.
 The straight section has no to 15 scales followed by 40 to 52 small scutes.
 The breast is devoid of scales ventrally to behind the pelvic fin origin and diagonally up to the pectoral fin base.
 Both jaws contain uniform bands of small, weak teeth becoming wider posteriorly and irregular conical outer teeth in adults.
 It has 21 to 23 gill rakers and 24 vertebrae.

 In life, the threadfin jack is a silvery-blue above, becoming silvery-white on the underside, with golden to yellow reflections.
 The first dorsal and pelvic fin is grey, while the second dorsal, anal, pectoral, and caudal fins are hyaline or grey with a yellow tinge.
 Juveniles have clear, dark, vertical bands, fading with age.
 Much like the shadow trevally, small black spots occur on the bases of soft dorsal rays and the body immediately below them that increase in size with age, with a small black blotch on the upper operculum.